 6. Site Area and Land Evaluation:

-If you are planning to do a project on your site such as a dual occupancy, there is often a minimum site area that you need so its worth getting accurate information about the site area before you start a project.
+If you are planning to do a project on your site such as a dual occupancy, there is often a minimum width that you need so its worth getting accurate information about the site before you start a project.
 The land valuation also effects the council taxes and land tax, so its worth knowing before you buy.
 This is a simple way to find your site area and the value of the property.

 Alternatively you can request a free site assessment here and we'll look up all these details for you.